tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/购买指南/费用示例_intl_en.md

 - Resource usage fee per month: 8424 × 30 = 252720 GBs.
 No fee is caused for less than 400,000 GBs.
 - Fees for number of invocations per month:（259200 × 30 / 10000 - 100）× 0.002 = 1.36 USD

-Under this circumstance, the total fee is 1.36 USD of fees for number of invocations.
+Under this circumstance, the total fee is 1.36 USD.

 ### External File Upload